Below find Answers to Frequently Asked Questions:

 Absolutely, all girls need appropriate goggles and mouthguards in order to participate (with the exception of our 3-4 program).

 I am on the fence about coaching, is it for me?

 YES!, we are looking for coaches that want to give their kids a great experience learning the game in a positive, engaging environment.
 We welcome coaches of all LAX ability levels.
 We have the tools and resources to teach you the game, provide access to modern drills and practice plans and most importantly support your efforts to give our kids a rewarding experience playing lacrosse.

 I want to coach my child's team.
 How do I volunteer, and what is the background screening process?

-All coaches must complete the Baltmore County mandated background check.
-There is also additional screening as part of US Lacrosse Certification.
+All coaches must complete the Baltimore County mandated background check.
+There is also additional screening as part of USA Lacrosse Certification.
 All coaches must also complete a 1 hour in-house training.
-Email the Coach Development coordinator at jeff.luthervillelax.com
+Email the Coach Development coordinator at firstname.lastname@example.org